9623Y/9623Y-Spin-Up-Notebook/README.md

 - [ ] Finish Intake
 - [ ] Get Super Structure built

-messing around with the pusher of the launcher
+messing around with the pusher of the launcher - the thing that pushes disk into wheels